-Emerging Economies Cases Journal aims to furnish a platform for academicians and industry practitioners to share previously unpublished cases on the application of management concepts to complex real-world situations in emerging economies such as India.
+Emerging Economies Cases Journal is an open-access journal and aims to furnish a platform for academicians and industry practitioners to share previously unpublished cases on the application of management concepts to complex real-world situations in emerging economies such as India.
 It is anticipated that these cases will be of great utility to case instructors and practitioners.
 Through these cases, the journal endeavours to facilitate teaching, build analytic skills, generate animated discussion and bridge the gap between theory and practice.
 While decisional cases across various disciplines of management are the prime focus of the journal, relevant descriptive cases will also be considered for publication.
 Case studies from all leading emerging economies are welcome that deal with some aspect of managerial decision making in these economies.
 Contributions are limited to the English language.

 With global MNCs beginning to make inroads into the Indian market, there is a greater need to comprehend the business atmosphere unique to India.
 Contributions are encouraged but are not limited to the field of marketing, operations, human resources, organizational behaviour, information technology, finance, economics and strategy.
 It is expected that these cases will be of relevance to global practitioners and academics who seek to understand the business landscape of emerging economies.